graceebc9/HurricaneDamage/README.md

 <img width="287" alt="image" src="https://user-images.githubusercontent.com/91670329/177331946-7dd2de4f-fc30-4498-a93e-895746bf0257.png">

-The best performing model (model 2B) was then evaluated on 2a without finetuning and 2b with finetuning, and damage maps were created which can be found in [damage_map_generation/final_plots](https://github.com/graceebc9/HurricaneDamage/tree/main/damage_map_generation/final_plots)
+The best performing model (model 2B) was then evaluated on 2a without finetuning and 2b with finetuning.
+Users can generate their own damage maps and see our final damage maps in [damage_map_generation](https://github.com/graceebc9/HurricaneDamage/tree/main/damage_map_generation)